 'Eating less, moving more' implies that weight loss is just about diet and exercise, ignoring other drivers of obesity.
-Although physical exercise plays an important role in overall health and can be used in the context of comprehensive weight management interventions and prevention strategies, exercise alone is not an effective obesity treatment.
+Although physical exercise plays an important part in overall health, it is not a significant factor in managing obesity.

 Obesity is a disease.
 Its medical consequences will cost over \$1 trillion by 2025.
 Improved investment in treatment and prevention is needed to reduce these costs.